North Cascade Hiking Adventure

 Night in hotel

 We will hike to a historic fire lookout.
-Along with unobstructed panoramic views of Mount Baker, the Twin Sisters, and the rest of the North Cascades, the route to Park Butte offers the most that North Cascades can provide for the outdoor enthusiast — wildflower-filled alpine meadows, rushing waterfalls, and thousands of small seasonal lakes full of melting water with stunning reflection of all surrounding mountains.
+Along with unobstructed panoramic views of Mount Baker, the Twin Sisters, and the rest of the North Cascades, the route to Park Butte offers the most that the North Cascades can provide for the outdoor enthusiast — wildflower-filled alpine meadows, rushing waterfalls, and thousands of small seasonal lakes full of melting water with stunning reflection of all surrounding mountains.

 Night in hotel.

-This morning we will drive through the whole North Cascade National Park to get to our trailhead.
 If ever there was a hike to satisfy all a hiker’s desires, this trail comes as close as any.
 A loop hike with many fabulous changing faces throughout the different elevations (Heather-Maple Pass) features a unique fur forest at the beginning, ridgelines blanketed in wildflowers in summer, lakes ringed with larches, and countless dramatic views along the route.
 Nearby mountains include Corteo, Frisco, Goode, Stiletto, Black Peak, and many more.

 Night in hotel.